PythonPredictions/cobra/README.md

   `PS C:\Local\pers\Documents\GitHub\cobra> python setup.py install`
   * Restart kernel and you are ready to go
   * For example of use, see the Jupyter Notebook in `examples` folder

-# NOTES
-## Enhancements
-  * improve CSV import with C library
-  * input checks and data description (number of missing, basic stats etc.)
-  * Parameter sample_1/sample_0 into one
-  * methods not to return anything, but modify one self.DF?
-Now mixed
-  * cobra.cobra import sucks
-  * vectorized the functions

-## Bugs
-  * forward selection sometimes throws an error when there is no positive coef - it happens when we force two weak variables (like scont1 and scont2) and they give negative coefs.
-Somehow fix it.
-It happens randomly - find the cause!
-  * binning differs in this current version from the original (email to Guillaume)

-## Refactoring
-  * eqfreq and inc_replacement functions - messy and slow
-  * forward selection can be faster
-  * design of the program

-## Others
-  * test for speed - where are the biggest bottlenecks
-  * speed - we keepn lots of DFs or the main one with both bined and incidence columns - inefficient.
-Drop as much as possible
-  * take into account other proposed changes in the Google Spreadsheet when refactoring/improving the design